-Fig. 7 The amount of changes in the assets of Bitcoin (BTC) and Ethereum (ETH) users by day
+Fig. 7 The amount of changes in the assets of Bitcoin (BTC) and Ether (ETH) users on a day-by-day basis.

 Conclusion

-In this paper, the Stellar market financial exchange dataset was collected, which is based on blockchain technology.
-Using this dataset and the features obtained through it, it can be pointed out that researchers in the field of economics or computer can use the financial exchange information of this network to simultaneously investigate the financial data of traditional currencies and cryptocurrencies.
-As mentioned earlier, one of the main challenges in previous research in the field of user behavior was that the data in those articles did not pay any attention to the diversity of assets.

-Accordingly, in this data set, based on the features mentioned it, it can be used in simulating new exchange markets, stable cryptocurrency markets (29), discovering user behavior or predicting the conversion rate of cryptocurrencies or various currencies.
+In this paper, the we introduced our Stellar network exchange data set.
+Using this data set and the features obtained through it, it can be pointed out that researchers in the field of economics or computer science can use the financial exchange information of this network to simultaneously investigate the financial data of fiat money and cryptocurrencies.
+As mentioned earlier, one of the main challenges in existing research in the field of user behavior was that the data diversity of assets was not considered.
+In addition, we have exact details of offers and bids besides finalized purchases, which needs more investigation, and can be a potential advantage in market analysis.
+Our data set can be used in simulating new exchange markets, stable cryptocurrency markets, studying user behavior or predicting the conversion rate of cryptocurrencies after changes in market parameters.

 References